 The primary mechanism of pavement deterioration is oxidation and embrittlement of asphalt binder at the pavement surface.
 Loss of fine aggregates from the surface of the asphalt pavement matrix is often attributed as the major cause leading to raveling of larger aggregate and ultimate pavement failure.
 Rejuvenators are designed to re-soften oxidized asphalt binder at the pavement surface, which assists the binder in retaining encapsulated aggregate fines and preventing aggregate loss by traffic wear.
+They are designed to become an integral part of the pavement.

-Seal coat mix formulations are designed to provide a sealing membrane on the pavement surface to protect the pavement from water penetration.
+Seal coat mix formulations are emulsions designed to provide a sealing membrane on the pavement surface to protect the pavement from water penetration.
 Seal coat formulations typically contain a sand component and have been widely used in parking lot and roadway maintenance programs.
 Coal tar based sealcoats have become scrutinized (an even banned in some communities) due to their propensity for frictional wear as a result of the sand component, which ultimately results in the transport of the product by wind, rainwater runoff or foot traffic.
 The following table summarizes the basic properties of these products: